ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 yarn install --force
 ```

 When the pr is finally merged, usually the maintainer will release a version.
-If the patch version is released, then you only need to install and verify it in the **ant-design** project, but if the minor version is released, Then we also need to take the initiative to upgrade the version in the ant-design project, and after passing the local verification, a separate pr to ant-design for upgrade repair.
+If the patch version is released, then you only need to install and verify it in the ant-design project, but if the minor version is released, Then we also need to take the initiative to upgrade the version in the ant-design project, and after passing the local verification, a separate pr to ant-design for upgrade repair.

 ### Property expiration

 In a large project, if you want to scrap an property or method, it is actually very troublesome, because your project may already have a lot of items in use, if you kill it, then others upgrade the console screen will be red, or even can't run.But in the process of project iteration, we will encounter more and more scenes and problems, a long time ago solution may no longer fit, really need to scrap, then, we need to adopt a soft, less radical way to scrap, leave enough time for users to modify.

-In **ant-design**, we adopt a **five-step strategic** obsolescence property or method:
+In ant-design, we adopt a **five-step strategic** obsolescence property or method:

 1. **Add an expiration mark to the property**